s0rc3r3r01/awsv4sign/README.md

 ```

 # References
-The library is a simplied and forked version from: https://gist.github.com/MStoykov/38cc1293daa9080b11e26053589a6865
+The library is a simplified and forked version from: https://gist.github.com/MStoykov/38cc1293daa9080b11e26053589a6865